SFDO-Tooling/Metecho/docs/metecho-how-to.md

   Orgs as well.

 ## Step 14 - Add Collaborators
-- Select `Add or Remove Collaborators`.
+- On the Epic's detail page, select `Add or Remove Collaborators`.
 - Select one or more Collaborators to do the work on the Tasks in this Epic.
 - If you do not see the people you want to add, contact an admin for the repository on GitHub and ensure that the people are collaborators.
 Then